Platinum Resistance Thermometers (RTD, PRT, Pt100 Sensors, Pt1000)

-Mineral Insulated Our most popular style of RTD sensor and ideal for most applications.
-Vast choice of terminations e.g. pot seals, cables, connectors, heads etc. Resistance Thermometers (Pt100, RTD, PRT) -
+Mineral Insulated Our most popular style of RTD sensor.
+Ideal for most applications.
+Wide choice of terminations e.g. cables, connectors, heads etc. Resistance Thermometers (Pt100, RTD, PRT) -

 Rigid Stem Ideal for rigid stem applications or where the sensor is shorter than 50mm, limited to 250°C. Wide choice of terminations Hand Held

 Resistance Thermometers (Pt100, RTD, PRT)A range of hand held RTD Sensors to suit a variety of applications from general purpose to surface and air temperature measurements Resistance Thermometers (Pt100, RTD, PRT) -

 for Surface Measurements A wide range of RTD sensors for surface measurements including self adhesive patch, pipe, magnetic etc. Miniature

 Resistance Thermometers (Pt100, RTD, PRT) Fast response 1.5 and 2.0mm diameter sensors ideal for precision temperature measurements with minimal displacement Swaged Tip

 Resistance Thermometers (Pt100, RTD, PRT) Rugged RTD sensors ideal for fast response in industrial and other applications Autoclave